Should You Trust Your Nose to Detect Bad Food?

 Food aromas are cherished memories.
 You probably still fondly remember the amazing smell of apple pie or steak from the backyard barbeques of your childhood.
 While we enjoy smells we like, we also rely on our olfactory prowess to save us from eating spoiled food.
 In fact, for many the sense of smell is our first line of defense against eating bad food.
 But how much can we rely on our sense of smell?

 Not really.
-According to US Department of Agriculture, many of the pathogens that cause food poisoning do not affect the taste, look, or smell of food in any way.
-Although your sense of smell may raise alarm bells, it will usually fail to warn you of food contaminated with truly nasty pathogens that cause serious illness.
+According to US Department of Agriculture, many of the pathogens that cause poisoning do not affect the taste, look, or smell of food in any way.
+Although your sense of smell may raise alarm bells, it will usually fail to warn you of contamination with truly nasty pathogens that cause serious illness.

 Of course, this does not mean that we should go ahead and eat food that smells off.
 But it does mean that we should not assume that food that smells okay is safe to eat.